 Some may dismiss Comic-Con International as a geekfest, but the true fans know that it’s four days of fun when they can meet industry stars and play in a fantasy land, all in downtown San Diego.
 Packed with events from autograph signings to film screenings to costume competitions, this celebration of popular arts is a behemoth convention.

-Despite the event’s recent surge in popularity, Comic-Con International has roots that go back longer than you may think.
-The convention began in 1970 as a “minicon” of one day, when a group of comics, movie and science fiction fans—plus about 100 attendees—formed the first comic book convention in Southern California.
-Back in those days, the show’s home was the El Cortez Hotel, but it later moved to accommodate the growing crowds.
-It’s been held at the San Diego Convention Center since 1991.
+Despite the convention’s current popularity boom, Comic-Con International has a much deeper history than you might think.
+When a group of comics, cinema, and science fiction fans—plus roughly 100 attendees—formed the first comic book convention in Southern California in 1970, it was a “minicon” lasting only one day.
+The El Cortez Hotel served as the show’s original home back then, but it eventually moved to make room for the growing crowds.
+Since 1991, it has been held in the San Diego Convention Center.